Standing at the Summit

 Paintings by Bob Stuth-Wade

-The exhibit will showcase the profound experience and connection between artist Bob Stuth-Wade and the landscapes of the Big Bend.
+The exhibit showcases the profound experience and connection between artist Bob Stuth-Wade and the landscapes of the Big Bend.
 Show ends May 31, 2025.

 The first time I drove to Big Bend in 1970 was the first time I saw mountains.
 I thought I could stop the car, get out and run up the side to the top.
 After a few minutes of climbing, I realized the illusion of proximity that mountains, crystal clear air, and the desert can play.
 I didn’t make the top that day and spent the rest of the visit learning about the beauty and demands of this extraordinary place.
 At the time I was a figurative painter and had done very little landscape, plein air or otherwise.
 The power and vast intimacy drew me in and changed the way I saw my surroundings and myself.
 Standing at the summit of Mount Emory, after a good hard hike, the view extends to an earth-curved horizon.
 I felt myself to be without boundaries, identified with everything.
 Inward and outer vision both reached toward infinity.
 There are old sketchbook entries that mark the experience.
 I have spent the rest of my life learning to bring that experience into every day, everywhere life and from there to painting.
 The next 54 years I would go once or twice a year, hiking, journaling and painting.
 Big Bend is a place of identity for me.
 It has shaped my life and art.